Getting Started Integration

 Create Project

-This guide walks you through creating a new Rails 8 project with a modern Propshaft asset pipeline, configured for Metronic integration.
-We'll set up a project with PostgreSQL, Tailwind CSS, and importmap-rails.
+Create a new Rails 8 project with Propshaft asset pipeline, configured for Metronic integration.

 This guide assumes you have Ruby 3.1+, Rails 8.0+, and PostgreSQL 12+ installed.
 For a ready-to-use Rails project, you can download our pre-configured example from the Download section.